mnmx0101/chungmann_kim/_teaching/policy_reports.md

 <details>
 <summary>Click to view abstract</summary>

-*Placeholder abstract:* This diagnostic report provides an overview of the linkages between agricultural production, food consumption, and food security in Vietnam.
-It synthesizes key indicators and challenges to inform evidence-based interventions and strategic planning by policymakers and development partners.
+This diagnostic report provides an overview of the linkages between agricultural production, food consumption, and food security in Vietnam.
+It synthesizes key food security and nutrition indicators and challenges to inform evidence-based interventions and strategic planning by policymakers and development partners.

 </details>